What startups can learn from the original pitch decks of industry influencers

 - Video files are too large to host.

 The rest of the presentation went on to describe in detail how YouTube would solve each of these problems.
 The result?
 YouTube is now the 2nd largest search engine in the world, right behind Google.

 The thing that all of these successful pitch decks have in common is that they were simple and easy to understand.
 If you’ve been designated the pitch deck maker for your startup, just remember this: you’ve only got a few minutes to make a lasting first impression.
 Clearly communicate your value, utilize real-world examples, and focus on the problem your product solves.

 Here at iTechArt, we work with startups on a regular basis to help bring their ideas into fruition.
-Contact us and let’s get started making your concept the next big startup success.
+If you are looking to hire on-demand team for startups, it's better to leave that to the professionals.
+Well, with iTechArt it's feasible.
+Let’s get started making your concept the next big startup success.